 It is generally true for any type of case that the earlier an investigation is done the better.
 However, this is particularly true in a death case where the version of events of the person who is killed is obviously unavailable and proof must be established through other witnesses, who may leave the area or will forget details the longer time goes by.
 So, if you have any questions about a potential wrongful death claim, it makes sense to contact an experienced trial attorney, like those at Faraci Lange, LLP who are listed in Best Lawyers in America® and have handled thousands of these cases over the years for families in Monroe, Wayne, Ontario, Livingston, Steuben, Yates, and Genesee Counties, as well as throughout Western New York.

 If a family member has been killed and you believe it is the result of someone's negligence you should consult with an attorney as soon as possible.
-A reputable personal injury attorney will not charge you for an initial consultation.
+A reputable wrongful death attorney in Rochester will not charge you for an initial consultation.
 The earlier an investigation is done the better.
 Witnesses may leave the area or will forget details the longer time goes by.
 Also, the statute of limitations, which is the time limit to bring this type of claim, is two years or less depending on the type of defendant.
 So, if you have any questions about a potential wrongful death claim, it makes sense to call a lawyer.